EeswarSunny/Terraform-basics/README.md

     depends_on = [aws_s3_bucket.bucket]
 }
 ```
-### how to use implicit dependency % explicit dependency
+### How to use implicit dependency % explicit dependency
 ```
 # above dependency example is explicit dependency
 # implicit dependency example